 Admission officers pore over student applications with meticulous care and sincerity to determine which students are, in fact, a good fit for the institution—and vice versa.
 Therefore, if you were admitted, you have already shown that you are good enough for the school and its academics, community, etc. Choosing to undermatch out of fear that this isn’t true undermines all the hard work you’ve done to get to this point.
 You’ve been accepted into your dream school—now make this dream a reality.

-If you have any questions about undermatching, feel free to leave a comment or reach out to us on Twitter, Facebook, etc. And if you’re still looking for colleges and universities that fit you, you can find them here.
+If you have any questions about undermatching, feel free to reach out to us on Twitter, Facebook, etc. And if you’re still looking for colleges and universities that fit you, you can find them using our College Search tool!